-The American Optometric Association (AOA) recommends scheduling the first eye assessment when a baby is 6-months old or earlier if they are at risk.
+The American Optometric Association (AOA) recommends scheduling the first eye assessment with a pediatric eye doctor when a baby is 6-months old or earlier if they are at risk.
 During the test, an optometrist will look for excessive or unequal amounts of nearsightedness, farsightedness, or astigmatism; eye movement ability; and eye health problems.
 Launched in 2005, InfantSEE® is a public health program managed by Optometry Cares® – the AOA Foundation.
-Under this program, participating optometrists provides a no-cost comprehensive infant eye assessment at 6-12 months of age.
+Under this program, participating optometrists provide a no-cost comprehensive infant eye assessment at 6-12 months of age.

 After the initial infant exam, the AOA recommends vision testing at age 3, before first grade, and every 2 years thereafter in children ages 6-18 who are not at risk or asymptomatic.
 For those with problems, exams should also be done at age 3 (or as recommended) and annually or as recommended in children ages 6-18.

-Infants: A second screening for eye health should be done by an ophthalmologist, pediatrician, family doctor, or other trained health professional as part of a well-child exam at 6-12 months-old.
+Infants: A second screening for eye health should be done by an ophthalmologist, pediatrician, pediatric eye doctor, or other trained health professional as part of a well-child exam at 6-12 months old.